 - Can you live without this item and thus make it easier to keep your room clutter-free and neat?

-Over the course of the last few months, we have talked about what items to buy and more importantly, what NOT to buy.
+Over the summer, we talked about what items to buy and more importantly, what NOT to buy.
 I have seen obscenely long lists of alleged dorm room essentials.
 And I challenge many of these items.
-My dear friend loves to send me sales alerts about things to buy.
-And we’ve had some fun conversations about what each of us is buying, or not buying.
+My dear friend sent me sales alerts about things to buy.
+And we’ve had some fun conversations about what each of us was buying.

-Consider this, most college students live in a dorm for two years and then a lot of these items become obsolete.
-Additionally, in talking to veteran parents, students typically packed half the amount of stuff for their sophomore year as compared to their freshman year.
+Consider this, most college students only live in a dorm for one-two years and then a lot of these items become obsolete.
+(Our son is moving to an apartment next year.)
+Additionally, in talking to veteran parents, students typically pack half the amount of stuff for their sophomore year as compared to their freshman year.

 Buy List: